Goyt Valley Walk Cover Photo

 Best Time to Visit

-Being so close to Macclesfield and Manchester, The Goyt Valley is a popular thing to do in the Peak District.
-It’s not uncommon to see other hikers on the trails as well as mountain bikers and trail runners.
+Being so close to Macclesfield and Manchester, The Goyt Valley is a popular spot in the Peak District.
+It’s not uncommon to see other hikers, mountain bikers, and trail runners on the trails.

-However, most people visiting the area come to be by the reservoirs, so it will be more relaxed once you head away from the water.
-I was here during the week and counted only a handful of people while navigating this circular route.
+Most people visiting the area come to be by the reservoirs, so it will be more relaxed once you head away from the water.
+I was here during the week and counted only a handful of other people.

 Walking Trail in the Goyt Valley